lucianoratamero/lucianoratamero.github.io/README.md

 **Pages** are Svelte components written in `.svelte` files.
 When a user first visits the application, they will be served a server-rendered version of the route in question, plus some JavaScript that 'hydrates' the page and initialises a client-side router.
 From that point forward, navigating to other pages is handled entirely on the client for a fast, app-like feel.
 (Sapper will preload and cache the code for these subsequent pages, so that navigation is instantaneous.)

-**Server routes** are modules written in `.js` files, that export functions corresponding to HTTP methods.
+**Server routes** are modules written in `.(j|t)s` files, that export functions corresponding to HTTP methods.
 Each function receives Express `request` and `response` objects as arguments, plus a `next` function.
 This is useful for creating a JSON API, for example.

 There are three simple rules for naming the files that define your routes: